kavss163-sudo/Task-1/README.md

 TASK 1 - Data Cleaning & Feature Engineering

-Handles missing values in Age and Embarked.
+Handled missing values in Age and Embarked.

-Converts data types (e.g., Age to integer).
+Converted data types (e.g., Age to integer).

-Drops unhelpful or high-cardinality columns like Cabin, Name, and Ticket.
+Droped unhelpful or high-cardinality columns like Cabin, Name, and Ticket.

-Adds meaningful features:
+Added meaningful features:

 Title: Extracted from the passenger's name.